dchege711/lace_up/readme.md

 :white_check_mark: Clicking on the logo shouldn't log the user out.
 Take them to `/lace-up/home/`.
 Clean up `/lace-up/`, the home URL.
 It currently shows stuff from Tiger Rides.

+:soon: Manage session data.
+When a user logs out.
+Clean up after them.
+(Chege is working on this)

 :soon: Allow users to edit games that they've already created `/lace-up/<GAME_ID>/`.
 (Alex & Ally are working on this)

 :soon: Allow users to create new events at `/lace-up/create/`.
 (Alex & Ally are working on this)